StoDevX/AAO-React-Native/data/privacy.md

 - _OneSignal_, which manages the delivery of our notifications, collects device information to place you into categories.

-- _BugSnag_, which collects crash reports and cannot be disabled currently.
+- _Sentry_, which collects crash reports and cannot be disabled currently.
-  BugSnag collects in-depth information about the device and circumstances leading up to a given crash.
+  Sentry collects in-depth information about the device and circumstances leading up to a given crash.

 If you send us suggestions for updates to building hours, we will anonymously add